jchampemont/gunip/README.md

 To use GUNIP, just instantiate an instance of GenericUnitParser.
 To see an example of usage, please look at the source code of [DurationParser](src/main/java/com/jeanchampemont/gunip/DurationParser.java).

+#### Using Jitpack
+A version of Gunip is available using the Jitpack maven repository.
+Please check details here: [Gunip on Jitpack](https://jitpack.io/#jchampemont/gunip/)

 ## Contributing
 I am happy to accept any pull request as long as it respects the following guidelines :